Auckland PSITM Institute

 4. Some would say the solution to all marital difficulties is honesty - always saying what is on your mind because that is the Truth.
 But in my practice I have seen this become an excuse for disrespect and contempt, and these are the things that will cause ruptures rather than healing.
 True, people need to be able to express themselves freely to their partners, but this doesn't mean there is no room for tact.
 And what may feel "honest" at one moment, may feel irrelevant at another.
 Flattery, if that means complimenting your partner frequently, showing your affection regularly in symbolic or romantic ways, and bragging about her or him to others - will get you everywhere.
 I don't mean saying things that aren't ever true, but focussing on the positive and building up credit in that emotional bank account makes a huge difference in how well your relationship will weather rockier times.

 5. There isn't a couple around today that doesn't have some "BIG" issue that it can't resolve.
 There are too many choices and options available today to assume they must all be agreed upon in each romantic partnership.
-Gottman estimates that 60% of all problems couples encounter are ultimately unresolvable.
+Gottman estimates that 60% of all problems couples encounter are ultimately irresolvable.
 Once again, the issue isn't the problem itself, it's how couples learn to manage perpetual problems over the long haul.
 This point is critical to understand.
 As in other areas of life, many problems stay with us a long time- some throughout the life span - what matters is how we cope with this fact.
 Do we comfort each others' experiences of frustration?
 Do we accept that there are some things that may never be perfect but know that we can keep trying anyway?
 Do we have enough good stuff in the bank to get us through?
 Gottman calls this the ability to "dialogue with perpetual problems".
 Ultimately, it's the quality of the dialogue, not the seeming seriousness of the problem itself, that will predict the success of the relationship.

-6. Although this may be somewhat true when couples meet at a young age, because the younger they start, the more quickly they will change and might simply become so different they are no longer compatible, for most couples who claim they just "grew apart", this is an excuse that tends to gloss over the deeper issues that can cause serious trouble in a love relationship.
 So if fighting, avoidance, differences, growing apart, and "honesty" aren't the real problems, and huge differences like children, sex and money don't necessarily predict disaster - why is there so much divorce?
 And what is the solution?
-Gottman refers to the "Four Horsemen of the Apocalypse"; criticism, defensiveness, contempt and stonewalling; as being the most reliable predictors of divorce or of a long but miserable marriage.
-When these four horsemen take over a marriage, the end is near.
-But with help (professional help is usually necessary for this) you can learn to consistently "build in the antidotes."1 I paraphrase Gottman (page 193) as follows:
+Gottman refers to the "Four Horsemen of the Apocalypse" as being: 1.
+Criticism 2.
+Defensiveness 3.
+Contempt and 4.
+Stonewalling, and says these 4 patterns are the most reliable predictors of divorce or of a long but miserable relationship.
+When these four horsemen take over a relationship, the end is near, even if the couple physically stay together.
+But with help (professional help is usually necessary for this) you can learn to consistently "build in the antidotes.1"

 *for Criticism: try complaining without suggesting that your partner is somehow defective